malhal/Laravel-RestApi/README.md

 # Laravel-RestApi
 A controller and handler that lets you easily build a REST API in Laravel with proper exception handling.

-First in your model you want to use be sure to add a $fillable param with all the fields you would like to populate via the API methods.
+First in your model you want to use be sure to add a $fillable param with all the fields you would like to populate via the API methods, e.g.

+    protected $fillable = ['name', 'formattedAddress', 'latitude', 'longitude'];

+Note this is important because it is also used to hide these fields from output when not needed.
+E.g. when a record is created we do not want to send the data back down to client.
+It would be much more complicated to reflect these fields from the database so we simply make use of this property.

 Then, make a controller subclass of RestApiController, e.g. VenueController: